-PreReq: "C" or better in HwSt 131; and Eng 20R or Eng 20W or ESL 20R or (ESL 20G and ESL 20W) or placement in Eng 21 or placement in ESL 21 or placement in Eng 22 or (placement in ESL 22G and placement in ESL 22W); and Math 22 or placement in Math 24 This third course in the hula series introduces the learner to the practice of hula termed "modern hula".
+PreReq: "C" or better in HwSt 131; and Eng 20R or Eng 20W or ESL 20R or (ESL 20G and ESL 20W) or placement in Eng 21 or placement in ESL 21 or placement in Eng 22 or (placement in ESL 22G and placement in ESL 22W); and Math 22 or placement in Math 24 or placement in Math 26 or placement in Math 76

+This third course in the hula series introduces the learner to the practice of hula termed "modern hula".
 Through the traditional hālau hula (hula school) traditions, emphasis is placed on individual and group mastery of hula for public demonstration and articulation of learning.
 (3 lec hrs.)